rebelsky/sams-assorted-musings-reflections/harry-and-david.md

 ---

-[1]: Well, more precisely, frustrating.
+[1] Well, more precisely, frustrating.

-[2]: No spaces because it was limiting me on the number of characters.
+[2] No spaces because it was limiting me on the number of characters.

-[3]: User interface.
+[3] User interface.

-[4]: Michelle's phone is on all night.
+[4] Michelle's phone is on all night.

-[5]: Middle of the morning?
+[5] Middle of the morning?

-[6]: The legendary ErynO tells me that questions with no real answer are a common test.
+[6] The legendary ErynO tells me that questions with no real answer are a common test.
 Isn't that fun?

-[7]: Well, usually.
+[7] Well, usually.

-[8]: No, that still does not delight me.
+[8] No, that still does not delight me.

 ---

-*Version 1.1.1 of 2 December 2016.*
+*Version 1.1.2 of 2016-12-06.*